UiPath-Services/CredentialStorePlugins/README.md

 For questions and support: andrei.cristea@uipath.com

-OneIdentity Secure Store coming soon.
+## One Identity Safeguard Secure Store
+ Instructions can be found on its [README page](https://github.com/UiPath-Services/CredentialStorePlugins/tree/main/OneIdentitySafeguard.SecureStore).

 ## Beyond Trust Secure Store
 Setup instructions can be found inside the latest build ZIP, or here 👉